Medicare plan(s)

 Aetna Medicare Advantage plans include any of the following:

 Aetna Medicare Advantage (MA) plans include HMO, PPO and SNP (Special Needs Plans) benefits to Medicare-qualified members.
-Aetna offers Duals Special Needs Plans (D-SNPs) to members who also receive Medicaid benefits and/or assistance with Medicare premiums or Parts A & B cost-sharing and live in a county where Aetna Medicare offers a D-SNP.
+Aetna offers Dual Special Needs Plans (D-SNPs) to members who also receive Medicaid benefits and/or assistance with Medicare premiums or Parts A & B cost-sharing and live in a county where Aetna Medicare offers a D-SNP.
 D-SNPs include any of the following:

 - Dual Eligible Special Needs Plans (D-SNPs)